Enter your business details to see what each option would cost you. Prices are live from our database and shown in Australian dollars.

 What small businesses should prioritise

 Award interpretation is the feature that earns its keep.
 If you employ staff under a Modern Award, especially in hospitality, retail or care, software that applies the award rules automatically prevents the underpayment mistakes that catch out manual or spreadsheet payroll.
-After that, weigh the real cost: a per-employee fee with no minimum (like KeyPay) is cheapest for a small team, while a platform with a monthly minimum only makes sense once you have enough staff to spread it across.
+After that, weigh the real cost: a low plan like MYOB's $15 a month Payroll Only tier, which includes the first 4 employees before the roughly $3-an-employee charge kicks in, is cheapest for a small team, while a platform with a monthly minimum tied to headcount, like Employment Hero's $10 an employee with a 10-user floor, only makes sense once you have enough staff to spread it across.

 Built-in versus dedicated payroll

-If your accounting already lives in Xero or MYOB, their payroll may be all you need: Xero includes it, MYOB adds it for $2 per employee, and both keep your pay runs and books in one place.
-A dedicated tool like KeyPay is the better call when you want the strongest award interpretation, run payroll separately from accounting, or have award-covered staff where accuracy is critical.
+If your accounting already lives in Xero or MYOB, their payroll may be all you need: Xero includes it, MYOB adds it for a low per-employee fee, and both keep your pay runs and books in one place.
+A dedicated tool like Employment Hero is the better call when you want the strongest award interpretation, run payroll separately from accounting, or have award-covered staff where accuracy is critical.

 Compliance is non-negotiable